AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Data warehouse automation designs, develops, and maintains data warehouses with minimum involvement of developers and data engineers.
 These tools consist of several features, such as:

-5 critical capabilities of IT automation software
+IT automation software capabilities

 1. Your company’s IT automation priorities (goals and objectives)